List of most accurate kickers in NFL history

 This article contains a full list of the 20 most accurate kickers in NFL history with at least 100 field goal attempts.
-Cameron Dicker has the most accurate field goal percentage (FG%) in the National Football League, hitting successful field goals 94.6% of the time during official games.
+Cameron Dicker has the most accurate field goal percentage (FG%) in the National Football League, hitting successful field goals 92.8% of the time during official games.
 Current stats are updated from Pro Football Reference (PFR) NFL field goal % career leaders.

-On September 15, 2025, Dicker kicked his 100th career field goal against the Las Vegas Raiders, making him the most accurate kicker in NFL history.
+On September 15, 2025, Dicker kicked his 100th career field goal attempt (successfully scoring his 94th career field goal) against the Las Vegas Raiders, officially making him the most accurate kicker in NFL history.

 Evolution in accuracy

 Field goal accuracy in the NFL has steadily improved over time.
-At the beginning of the league's start in the 1930s, to the first Super Bowls in the 1960s, kickers' accuracy was between 40 and 55%.
+At the beginning of the league's start in the 1920s, to the first Super Bowls in the 1960s, kickers' accuracy was between 40 and 55%.
 In the 1970s and 1980s, leading kickers typically converted around 70–75% of attempts.
 By the late 1990s through the 2000s, kickers' accuracy increased to around 80–85%.
 From the 2010s to 2020s, many of the league's most accurate kickers regularly hit the high 80% with some exceeding 90%.